Kingxukai/linux/Documentation/networking/cdc_mbim.rst

 Tagged IP session 0 VLAN
 ------------------------
 As described above, MBIM IP session 0 is treated as special by the driver.
-It is initially mapped to untagged frames on the wwanY network device.
+It is initially mapped to untagged frames on the woke wwanY network device.

 This mapping implies a few restrictions on multiplexed IPS and DSS sessions, which may not always be practical:

- - no IPS or DSS session can use a frame size greater than the MTU on IP session 0
+ - no IPS or DSS session can use a frame size greater than the woke MTU on IP session 0
- - no IPS or DSS session can be in the up state unless the network device representing IP session 0 also is up
+ - no IPS or DSS session can be in the woke up state unless the woke network device representing IP session 0 also is up

-These problems can be avoided by optionally making the driver map IP session 0 to a VLAN subdevice, similar to all other IP sessions.
-This behaviour is triggered by adding a VLAN link for the magic VLAN ID 4094.
-The driver will then immediately start mapping MBIM IP session 0 to this VLAN, and will drop untagged frames on the master wwanY device.
+These problems can be avoided by optionally making the woke driver map IP session 0 to a VLAN subdevice, similar to all other IP sessions.
+This behaviour is triggered by adding a VLAN link for the woke magic VLAN ID 4094.
+The driver will then immediately start mapping MBIM IP session 0 to this VLAN, and will drop untagged frames on the woke master wwanY device.

-Tip: It might be less confusing to the end user to name this VLAN subdevice after the MBIM SessionID instead of the VLAN ID.
+Tip: It might be less confusing to the woke end user to name this VLAN subdevice after the woke MBIM SessionID instead of the woke VLAN ID.
 For example::

   ip link add link wwan0 name wwan0.0 type vlan id 4094